 However, offsets aren’t foolproof.
-For instance, if a project isn’t permanent, trees that should be sequestering CO2e could die from disease or logging.
-Reports find that offset programs tend to dramatically overestimate impact.
+For instance, if a project isn’t permanent, trees that should be sequestering CO2e could die from neglect, disease, or logging.
+Reports find that offset programs in general dramatically overestimate impact.
 Read more about how Joro picks projects here.

-At Joro we believe offsetting is most effective when paired with reduction.
-The best way to create a low-carbon future is to build a society that simply uses less fossil fuels.
+At Joro we believe offsetting is effective when we pair it with reduction.
+The best way to move to a low-carbon future is to build a society that simply uses less fossil fuels.
 Just as companies create reduction plans and offset to compensate for what they can’t at first reduce, people can be most effective by taking a reduce + offset approach.